stadlar/IST-FUT-FMTH/docs/ÍST TS 311_2022 Debit and credit cards details and statements.md

 The NextGenPSD2 Framework includes information about card accounts as reflected in the card-accounts paths in {{yaml_definition2}}.
 These are new to IOBWS in version 3.0 and form a part of ÍST {{spec_id}}.
 <!-- Psd2IntroEnd1 -->

-However TN-FMÞ felt consumers of the IOBWS would benefit from being able to retrieve detailed information about both debit and credit cards, such as expiry.
-Also being able to view balances and transactions from the viewpoint of the card was felt to be closer to what stakeholders expected as the account could potentially serve several cards.
+However TN-FMÞ felt consumers of the IOBWS would benefit from being able to retrieve detailed information about both debit and credit cards.
+Also being able to view balances and transactions from the viewpoint of the card was felt to be closer to what stakeholders expected as the account could potentially serve multiple cards or be subject to other uses.
 These additional capabilities were added in {{yaml_definition2}}.
-They are as such not part of NextGenPSD2 nor is ÍST {{spec_id}} related to the PSD2 regulation though many of the elements and types are based on that framework.
+They are as such not part of NextGenPSD2 nor is ÍST {{spec_id}} directly related to the PSD2 regulation though many of the elements and types are based on the NextGenPSD2 framework.
 Attribution applies to these as required by the CC BY 4.0 license of the NextGenPSD2 OpenApi specification.

 # Scope